 And of course none of this would be possible without the incredible hard work, devotion and passion of the Palestinian producers with whom we work.
 They remain our inspiration, along with the people who have bought our products since we first set up and who continue to spread the word about our mission.

 Simply put, Zaytoun may have grown a lot, but our passion for Palestine – for her people, her land, her food and farming heritage – remains as bright as ever.
-We have so many people to thank for the enduring success of the company we started fifteen years ago, and we hope you’ll be part of our story as it unfolds.
-We have so much still to do together!
+We have so many people to thank for the enduring success of the company we started 20 years ago, and we hope you’ll be part of our story as it unfolds.
+We still have so much to do together!